“Through Christian education, guidance, and positive example,

 we give our children and youth tools for a Christian foundation

 to help them grow throughout their life-long faith journeys.”

-Parents can feel comfortable in the knowledge that all activities involving children and youth are guided by trained adult leaders, chaperones, and professional staff.
-They have specifically selected and have been background checked to ensure a safe and loving environment in which the children may learn the word of God and grow in their personal relationship with Christ.
+Parents can feel comfortable in the knowledge that all activities involving children and youth are guided by trained adult leaders, chaperones, and professional staff to ensure a safe and loving environment in which the children may learn the word of God and grow in their personal relationship with Christ.

-- Cradle Roll newsletters are mailed monthly to families with children ages zero to three years old to provide support to young parents.
+- Cradle Roll: Newsletters are mailed monthly to families with children from birth to three years old to provide support for young parents.

-- Mothers of Preschoolers (MOPS) group meets twice a month, September through May, o the second and fourth Tuesdays, 9:00 to 11:00 a.m.
-Childcare in the nursery is provided for infants and toddlers ages zero to two years and children ages three to five years participate in a preschool setting while moms enjoy refreshments, fellowship, discussions, and making a special craft to take home.
+- Mothers of Preschoolers (MOPS): A mom's group that meets twice a month, on Tuesdays from 9:00 - 11:00 a.m., September through May.
+Childcare is provided for infants and toddlers.
+Children ages three to five years participate in a preschool setting while moms enjoy crafts, refreshments, fellowship and discussions.

-- Youth Activities are held throughout the year for Junior and Senior High youth, supervised by staff, volunteers, and parents, including pool party, horseback riding and bake sales.
+- Youth Activities: are held throughout the year for Junior and Senior High youth, supervised by staff, volunteers and parents.

 “Let the little children come to Me, do not stop them;